NXP/flexbuild/docs/host_requirement.md

 $ sudo service docker restart
 ```

-### Install Ubuntu 20.04 LTS via WSL (Windows Subsystem for Linux) on Windows 10 (optional)
-If users have a Windows 10 machine and have no any available Linux machine, it is feasible to install Ubuntu 20.04
-LTS via WSL 2 on Windows 10, refer to [the steps](https://docs.microsoft.com/en-us/windows/wsl/install-win10)

-If you work with WSL 2, entering "\\WSL$" in Windows Resource Manager will quickly navigate to the WSL Ubuntu 20.04
-workplace folder.
-You also can connect to WSL Ubuntu 20.04 via ssh to work in multiple windows if needed.

 NOTE:
-If user's Linux host machine is in a subnet that needs HTTP(s) proxy to access external Internet, it needs to set
+If your Linux host machine is in a subnet that needs HTTP(s) proxy to access external Internet, it needs to set
 environment variable http_proxy and https_proxy according to [this step](proxy.md)